 Don’t wait to protect yourself.
 Call the trusted Wellington, MO domestic violence defense lawyers at Combs Waterkotte right away at (314) 900-HELP or contact us online for a free, confidential consultation.
 We will immediately begin building a personalized defense strategy to protect your freedom and future.

-With over 50 years of combined courtroom experience and more than 350 five-star reviews, Combs Waterkotte is committed to fighting for your future—because you deserve nothing less.
+With more than 50 years of combined courtroom experience and more than 350 five-star reviews, Combs Waterkotte is Wellington, MO’s go-to criminal defense team for individuals facing domestic violence charges.
+We know how to fight—and win.

 If you’re facing domestic violence allegations in Wellington, MO, don’t panic—but don’t delay either.
 Taking the right steps now can make all the difference in your Wellington, MO case.
 Here’s what you need to do:

-- Step 2 — Lawyer Up ASAP With Combs Waterkotte: Call the trusted domestic violence defense lawyers at Combs Waterkotte in Wellington, MO to take control of the situation immediately.
+- Step 2 — Lawyer Up ASAP With Combs Waterkotte: The sooner you involve a proven domestic violence defense lawyer in Wellington, MO, the better your chances of minimizing damage.

 - Step 4 — Stay Ready, Stay Informed: Wellington, MO domestic violence cases move quickly.
 Our team will update you regularly and ensure no legal opportunity is missed.

-What Domestic Violence Looks Like in Wellington, MO
+How Missouri Defines Domestic Violence in Wellington, MO

 In Missouri, domestic violence includes a wide range of alleged behaviors between family or household members, as defined by Missouri law: